 What Are Bath Salts?

 Bath salts refer to a type of synthetic cathinones or man-made stimulants.
-Cathinones occur naturally in a certain plant named khat, grown in parts of southern Arabia and East Africa.
+Cathinones occur naturally in a plant called khat, which is grown in parts of southern Arabia and East Africa.
 Cathinones are considered mild stimulants; however, the synthetic versions of cathinones can be extremely dangerous.
 Two of the most common synthetic cathinones are Mephedrone and Methylenedioxypyrovalerone (MDPV), coined bath salts.

 Using bath salts will interfere with the CNS’ ability to return to a balanced state.